Running Rocket City - Part 2: The Process

 Find you a friend and/or coach like Claire who will encourage you when you are doing hard things.
 1 Thessalonians 5:11 says, “Therefore encourage one another and build one another up, just as you are doing.”
 I can’t speak enough about how much Claire has impacted my life through running this past year.
 I am so grateful for her.

-Claire checked on me after my 22‑miler last Saturday, and I told her I’d get my thoughts back to her the next day.
+Claire checked on me after my 22‑miler 3 weeks ago, and I told her I’d get my thoughts back to her the next day.
 I planned on grinding out a Sunday blog update with all of my latest running revelations.
-After my 22‑mile run, I indulged in an entire cheese pizza from Heat Pizza and a fountain Coca‑Cola—judge me all you want, but it was glorious.
+After my 22‑mile run, I unapologetically indulged in an entire cheese pizza from Heat Pizza and a fountain Coca‑Cola.

-After running for four hours on Saturday, I felt I had some good material to hash out.
-Instead of “Don’t Run a Marathon,” the revised title would be “22 Reasons Not to Run a Marathon,” to parallel the thoughts from my Saturday long run.
+After running for four hours that Saturday, I felt I had some good material to hash out.
+Instead of my latest blog being titled “Don’t Run a Marathon,” my revised title would be “22 Reasons Not to Run a Marathon,” to parallel the thought per mile I had from my longest run ever.

 Here I give you: 22 Reasons Not to Run a Marathon (the abbreviated version)